-In \Cref{sec:othermethods}, we discussed existing methods that use an approximation to the entropy.
-Next, we suggest combining the invariance term of these methods with plug-in methods for optimizing the entropy.
+Next, we suggest integrating the invariance term of current SSL methods with plug-in methods that optimize entropy.

-\paragraph{Entropy estimators.} The VICReg objective aims to approximate the log determinate of the empirical covariance matrix by using diagonal terms.
-However, as discussed in \Cref{sec:vicreg}, this estimator can be problematic.
-Instead, we can plug in different entropy estimators.
-One such option is the LogDet Entropy Estimator \citep{zhouyin2021understanding}, which provides a tighter upper bound.
-This estimator uses the differential entropy $\alpha$ order entropy with scaled noise and was previously demonstrated as a tight estimator for high-dimensional features and robust to random noise.
-However, since the estimator is an upper bound on the entropy, we are not guaranteed to optimize the original objective when maximizing this upper bound.
-To address this problem, we also use a lower bound estimator, which is based on the \textit{pairwise distances} of the individual mixture component~\citep{kolchinsky2017estimating}.
-For this family, a pairwise-distance function between component densities is defined for each member.
-These estimators are computationally efficient, as long as the pairwise-distance function and the entropy of each component distribution are easy to compute.
-They are continuous and smooth (and therefore useful for optimization problems) and converge to the exact solution when the component distributions are grouped into well-separated clusters.
-These proposed methods are compared with VICReg, SimCLR~\citep{chen2020simple}, and Barlow Twin~\citep{zbontar2021barlow}.
+\paragraph{Entropy estimators.} The VICReg objective seeks to approximate the log determinant of the empirical covariance matrix through its diagonal terms.
+As discussed in \Cref{sec:vicreg}, this approach has its drawbacks.
+An alternative is to employ different entropy estimators.
+The LogDet Entropy Estimator \citep{zhouyin2021understanding} is one such option, offering a tighter upper bound.
+This estimator employs the differential entropy of $\alpha$ order with scaled noise and has been previously shown to be a tight estimator for high-dimensional features, proving robust to random noise.
+However, since this estimator provides an upper bound on entropy, maximizing this bound doesn't guarantee optimization of the original objective.
+To counteract this, we also introduce a lower bound estimator based on the \textit{pairwise distances} of individual mixture components~\cite{kolchinsky2017estimating}.
+In this family, a function determining pairwise distances between component densities is designated for each member.
+These estimators are computationally efficient and typically straightforward to optimize.
+For additional entropy estimators, see \Cref{app:estimators}.
+Beyond VICReg, these methods can serve as plug-in estimators for numerous SSL algorithms.
+Apart from VICReg, we also conducted experiments integrating these estimators with the BYOL algorithm.

-\paragraph{Setup.} Our experiments are conducted on CIFAR-10 \citep{krizhevsky2009learning}.
-A ResNet-18 architecture~\citep{he2016deep} is used as the backbone.
-We use linear evaluation for the quality of the representation.
-For full details, see Appendix \ref{app:ver}.